Remember: when taking your blood pressure, open the Hello Heart app on your phone so that the reading will send!

 - Take a repeat reading – If it is convenient, take two or three readings each time, waiting one to three minutes between measurements, to ensure accuracy.

 - Record your results – Track all readings, including the date and time.
 This is much easier to do with an app like Hello Heart, to visualize trends as well as share results at medical appointments.
 Consult your doctor if you get several high readings.
-Seek treatment immediately if your BP reaches 180 or higher systolic (top number) or 110 or higher diastolic (bottom number.)
+Seek treatment immediately if your blood pressure reaches 180 or higher systolic (top number) or 110 or higher diastolic (bottom number.)

 The App Advantage